Niue Luxury Itinerary: 14 Days

 Day 13 – Buy Unique Souvenirs at the Niue Market and the Women’s Council of Niue

 If you arrived in Niue on a Friday, then today is a Wednesday and a day of activity in Alofi!
 Enjoy the morning mingling with the locals at the Niue Market.
-Browse fresh tropical produce, handicrafts and all kinds of souvenirs at the market, which starts at 6am until about 12pm.
-Find the market is next door to the Tourist Information Centre.
+Browse fresh tropical produce, handicrafts and all kinds of souvenirs at the market, which starts at 8 am until about 12 pm.
+Find the market is next door to the Visitor Information Centre.

-Also happening on a Wednesday is the Niue Council of Women’s weaving group inside Makini Hall.
+Also happening on a Wednesday is the Niue Council of Women’s weaving group inside Makini Hall or Aliutu Hall.
 You are welcome to watch the women in action or even give weaving a go yourself.
 There are all sorts of handicrafts going on, from weaving to fabric printing to making Niue’s staple necklaces known as kahoa hihi.
-There’s also a little shop at the back of the hall to purchase some of the amazing finished pieces.
+There’s also a little shop at the back of Makini Hall to purchase some of the amazing finished pieces.

 Niue Luxury Itinerary: 14 Days / Two Weeks© Niue Tourism